-In the fall of 2018, Nicole started discussing ideas of starting a small CSA program and market garden with her sister, Kala.
+In the fall of 2018, Nicole started discussing ideas of starting a small CSA program and market garden with Eduardo and also her sister, Kala.
 Providing food for not only themselves, but their community started becoming a reality as they began to discuss ideas, plans and dreams.
 They believed that starting a smaller scale, ecologically responsible farm would be of great interest to their community, friends and family!

 Our Farm Philosophy

 The name Nourish Farm was inspired by the idea that we are nourishing our land (regenerative farming); nourishing our community (offering fresh, seasonal produce); and nourishing our souls (farming is hard work but therapeutic).

 Nourish Farm is located in Turlock, California.
 We currently raise sheep, chickens, and pigs.
 We utilize our livestock for their meat and eggs, pasture management, regenerating our land and for their composting abilities!
 We have two garden locations on our property, one that has been in use since 2017 and one that will be starting it's first season in Spring 2019!